nacos-group/nacos-group.github.io/docs/en-us/quick-start-spring.md

 }
 ```

-3. Specify the property value for the `@NacosValue` annotation of Spring.
+3. Specify the property value for the `@NacosValue` annotation of Nacos.

 ```
 @Controller